top of page

 Most students understand what basic things are allowed down the drains (including kitchen and bathroom environments), but they find some specific items confusing.

-From the survey, we found that over 70% of students experienced blockages in their accommodation.
-Here are the causes of blockages and their attitudes towards dealing with them.
+An interesting discovery from the survey was that over 70% of students experienced blockages in their accommodation.
+Here are the causes of blockages and students' attitudes towards dealing with them.

 Common blockage causes question data